fedor1984/fedor1984/pages/english.md

 All code points form a set called “code space”.
 This space consists of 1,114,112 code points, of which 128,237 are occupied - that is only 12%.

 Below is a map of the Unicode code space.
-Each small field (square) of the card contains 16 * 16 = 256 code points.
+Each small field (square) of the map contains 16 * 16 = 256 code points.
 In turn of, each large field contains 65536 code points.
 The total number of large fields is 17.
 Unicode also reserves “private points” - fields for the internal needs of applications.

 Figure 1.
 Unicode code points location map.

 Blue points in the table indicate already defined points, green - private code points.
 The largest space is the free fields, they are marked white.

 The first large field (upper left square) is used most often.
 It is called the “Basic Multilingual Plane (BMP)”, and contains almost all the characters that are used in modern texts.
 BMP includes Latin letters, Korean, Japanese and Chinese alphabets, Cyrillic, and other languages.
-It is easy to guess that the BMP is used most often.

 The second field contains more specific languages, for example, Egyptian hieroglyphs, as well as emoji.
 The third field contains rare Chinese characters.

 Figure 2.
 Main Unicode fields.

 ### Translation of a character into machine code.
-Definition of coding.
+Definition of encoding.

-We found that each character in Unicode is represented by a code word in the range U + 0000 - U + 10FFFF.
+We found that each character in Unicode is represented by a code word in the range U+0000 - U+10FFFF.
 Our next task is to understand how the hexadecimal code is translated into a binary, understandable to the computer.
 UTF encoding formats are used for this conversion.
-They are also called “encodings”.
+They often called simply “encodings”.

 To represent the code point in binary form, we can use 1, 2 or 4 bytes (8, 16, and 32 bits, respectively).
 This is a simplified definition of the encodings UTF-8, UTF-16, UTF-32.

-It should be noted that in Unicode is used a Byte Order Marker (abbreviated as BOM) - special character inserted at the beginning of the text stream, indicating that the file (stream) uses Unicode.
+It should be noted that a Byte Order Marker (abbreviated as BOM) is used in Unicode.
+BOM is a special character inserted at the beginning of the text stream, indicating that the file (stream) uses Unicode.
 BOM is also used to specify the encoding and byte order of characters.

 Consider the different encodings using the example of the Latin letter E: